Reviews You Can Rely On

 Removed by: All systems of filtration and purification

 Protozoa: This group includes the most commonly feared of all waterborne illnesses - Giardia and Cryptosporidium.
-These are single-celled parasitic organisms that cause serious intestinal problems, with symptoms appearing anywhere from two days to two weeks from ingestion.
+These single-celled parasitic organisms cause serious intestinal problems, with symptoms appearing anywhere from two days to two weeks from ingestion.
 These organisms can live in cold water for weeks or months at a time.
-Cryptosporidium has a hard protective outer layer, which makes it resistant to many types of water treatment.
-Filters with an absolute pore size of 0.2 microns can get rid of these organisms.
+Cryptosporidium has a hard, protective outer layer, which makes it resistant to many types of water treatment.
+Filters with an absolute pore size of 0.2 microns can eliminate these organisms.

 Both Giardia & Cryptosporidium

-Removed by: Chloride Dioxide Drops (Aquamira Drops) (not other chemical treatments), UV light, Filters with a pore size smaller than 0.2 micron.
+Removed by: Chloride Dioxide Drops (Aquamira Drops) (not other chemical treatments), UV light, Filters with a pore size smaller than 0.2 microns.

 Giardia but NOT Cryptosporidium